Michele971/hypfs/README.md

 [Apache License 2.0](./LICENSE)

 ## TODO
-- Remove the passphase from writeobblockchain
+- writeobblockchain file: Remove the passphase
-- Send the transaction to a specific address: the address of the COMPANY
+- writeobblockchain file: Send the transaction to a specific address: the address of the COMPANY